 - Parent mentoring services ended June 30, 2009.
 The decision was made to focus the limited amount of resources on the larger component of the Scholarship Program model, the enrollment of children in high-quality ECE programs.
-This change led to an increase in the role of Resources for Child Caring (RCC) and public health in recruiting and contacting families. - Those ECE programs that do not charge parent fees (i.e., Head Start and Saint Paul Public Schools [SPPS]) will no longer receive the full amount of the scholarship funds beginning in fall 2009, but will be reimbursed a small amount for scholarship families who select these programs. - The catchment area was expanded in summer 2009 to include the Payne/Phalen neighborhood (district 5) to increase the number of enrolled children with scholarships who begin ECE program attendance in fall 2009. - MELF and the implementation team needed to cap cohort 36 enrollment in July 2009 due to the fundraising shortfall.
+This change led to an increase in the role of Resources for Child Caring (RCC) and public health in recruiting and contacting families. - Those ECE programs that do not charge parent fees (i.e., Head Start and Saint Paul Public Schools) no longer receive the full amount of the scholarship funds, a policy that began in fall 2009, but the programs are paid a small administration amount for scholarship families who select these programs. - The catchment area for eligible families was expanded in summer 2009 to include the Payne/Phalen neighborhood (district 5) to increase the number of enrolled children with scholarships who begin ECE program attendance in fall 2009. - MELF and the implementation team needed to cap Cohort 3 enrollment in July 2009 due to the fundraising shortfall.